 I know this is not true of quite a few people who read this blog, but I would say that many of us probably take ourselves much too lightly.
 You are not leading us where you think we should be going.
 As a result, you are more like one of the thieves or hired hands that Jesus is fighting than you might like to think.

-Hild can help us think this through.
 In the era in which the New Testament was written, and in the era that saw the flowering of the Celtic Church, our spiritual ancestors had the very same challenges we do.
 The work of Jesus always faces challenges to find its place and find a voice in every culture.
 And it always takes Spirit-empowered people to lead the way.
 Leadership makes a difference.
-There are always the thieves and the hired hands, and we pray that there are always the undershepherds listening to Jesus, the good shepherd, and following.
+There are always the thieves and the hired hands, and we pray that there are always the undershepherds listening to Jesus, the Good Shepherd, and following.

 So I want to re-tell the story about how it worked out a long time ago with Hild.
 I think this makes sense because we are a lot like the Celtic church.
 They were planting the church in a place like Center City Philadelphia, where so many people do not have faith and do not have a clear picture of Jesus at all.
 Our cells and our congregations are remarkably like the communities that the Celts formed to help people work out a way to live the abundant life Jesus promises and be a part of calling people who can hear the voice of Jesus into the fold to share that life.

 Hild’s story center’s on Whitby, on the East coast of Northumbria.
 She became the famous leader of the Whitby Community about the year 650.
 That’s nearly 300 years after Patrick’s pioneering work in Ireland.
-A vibrant faith had spread from there to Scotland and down to Northumbria, and it had also moved up from Kent in the south.
+A vibrant faith had spread from Ireland to Scotland and down to Northumbria, and it had also moved up from Kent in the south.
 At this point the Anglo-Saxon kingdoms of Northern England were the most vibrant on the islands.
 And Hilda was in the middle of it.

 The story of Hilda’s leadership in the church begins with King Oswald, who became a follower of Jesus.
 King Oswald decided to help his people know the Lord so he sent off to the great community on Iona, where he had once lived in exile, to recruit a person who could help people come to faith.